 A red-light district turned hipster, Cais do Sodré is now one of the best areas in Lisbon to have a drink, eat a snack, and even dinner.
 The epicentre is Rua Nova do Carvalho, aka Pink Street, painted a bright shade of pink as part of a urban regeneration project.

-With a variety of kitsch bars and places serving the best petiscos (Portuguese style tapas), start the night at Cais do Sodré and then head to the top bars and clubs in Bairro Alto.
+With a variety of kitsch bars and places serving the best petiscos (Portuguese style tapas), start the night in Cais do Sodré and then head to the top bars and clubs in Bairro Alto.

 Espumantaria do Cais

 Located in a former garage, this sparkling wine bar serves serves petiscos and cocktails.
 It has inside and outside seating, and is therefore a great choice to start the night.
 We recommend the Cacilheiro, a sparkling liqueur with carob, añejo rum, pear puree and rosemary.
 They have another sparkling wine bar and petiscos restaurant, called Espumantaria do Petisco, near the Castle (Calçada do Marquês de Tancos).